berger1920/AR488_Implementation/README.md

 My immediate need was to be able to take screenshots of my **Tektronix 2232 oscilloscope**: [Tek2232](https://w140.com/tekwiki/wiki/2232)

-It has Option 10 installed (GPIB port but no RS-232).
+It has Option10 installed on it (GPIB port but no RS-232).

 Since I had several unused Arduino Leonardo boards, I decided to design a PCB shield for UNO/Leonardo, and use a simple and cheap IEE488 cable since the distance between the interface and my oscilloscope is small.
 So I had no need to use an expensive IEE488 cable.